krishnakadiyala/NPAcourse/labs/Lab_17_Getting_Started_with_Functions.md

 ##### Step 8

-Remove the latest function called `ez_cisco` and put it into a new script called `cisco-connect.py`.
+Remove the function called `ez_cisco` (both its definition and execution) and put it into a new script called `cisco-connect.py`.
 The only code in that file should be the following:

 ```python
 #! /usr/bin/env python